-- How does the temperature of a water sample affect its purity, investigated through the Winkler Method and Dissolved Oxygen concentrations? - To what extent is the polarising ability of a glucose solution affected by the temperature and concentration?
+- How does the temperature of a water sample affect the dissolved oxygen content, investigated through the Winkler Method? - To what extent does temperature and concentration of a glucose solution, affect the rotation of plane polarised light.

 Students can also choose to complete Extended Essays in Chemistry such as: